Revenge of the Apes

-Planet of the Apes, later released as Revenge of the Apes, is a video game originally developed in 1983 by 20th Century Fox for the Atari 2600.
+Revenge of the Apes (originally intended to be released as Planet of the Apes) is a video game originally developed in 1983 by 20th Century Fox for the Atari 2600.
 Planned as the Planet of the Apes franchise's first video game, it was still in the prototype phase when Fox shuttered its game division during the video game crash of 1983.
 It went unreleased and was assumed lost until 2002, when collectors identified a mislabeled cartridge as the missing Planet of the Apes game.
 It was completed and released as Revenge of the Apes by Retrodesign in 2003.

 Gameplay

 The player controls Taylor, the protagonist of the 1968 film Planet of the Apes, through several environments inspired by the film: a forest, a river, the ape village, a desert, and caverns.
 Obstacles include three types of apes: harmless chimpanzees; orangutans, who inflict damage and imprison Taylor in the ape village if they touch him; and gorillas, who inflict more damage, fire projectiles, and also imprison Taylor.
 The action button fires Taylor's gun and allows him to escape the ape village cage and pits.
 Counters at the top of the screen track Taylor's life, which decreases with damage, and his limited number of escapes.
 Players beat the game by navigating to the last board: a ruined Statue of Liberty, as seen in the film.
 Upon completion, the game restarts with a higher difficulty setting.